Every year, on December 12th, the kanji of the year is announced at Kiyomizu Temple in Kyoto. It is called “今年の漢字® (kotoshi no kanji)” in Japanese.

 The year 2018 was a year of frequent major earthquakes in Japan, along with widespread rainstorms and typhoons that caused severe damage.
 In Japan, disasters are referred to as “災害” (sai-gai), and “災” was chosen as the kanji for 2018.
 Also in 2004, this kanji was chosen as the kanji of the year because many natural disasters occurred in 2004 as well.

-We hope that 2022 will be a year in which the world can be represented by wonderful kanji.
+We hope for a new year, which can be represented by wonderful kanji.
 Have a happy new year!